-Storytelling for Nonprofits
+Storytelling for Non-profits

 When your objective is to build meaningful connections with donors and turn them into lifelong supporters of your organization, you have to tell stories that resonate with them.
-The best way to capture audience members at every stage of their journey is to leverage storytelling when applying nonprofit website best practices.
+The best way to capture audience members at every stage of their journey is to leverage storytelling when applying non-profit website best practices.

 The use of stories helps potential donors develop a connection between the donation and the actual outcome of the donation.
 Telling stories through the use of media builds donor loyalty and encourages repeat donations.
 This all seems like common sense, but what many organizations lack is the implementation of storytelling in the design and development process.

-Nonprofit Website Design
+Non-profit Website Design

 Some visitors may arrive at the website ready to donate, but others may have just discovered the organization and want to learn more.
 By assisting them through the journey using storytelling, you can capture any prospect and move them down the funnel.

-This is where storytelling design for nonprofits comes into play.
+This is where storytelling design for non-profits comes into play.
 Separating the activities, events, and stories from the fundraising will create a disconnect between donations and outcomes.
 By weaving stories between the two digital properties, organizations can boost engagement and increase donations.

 Tell the Right Story